jbac21/Commerce/README.md

 # CS50’s Web Programming with Python and JavaScript - Commerce

-This application has been submitted as a project for Harvard's CS50x 'Web Programming with PYthon and JavaScript' class.
+This application has been submitted as a project for Harvard's CS50x 'Web Programming with Python and JavaScript' class.
 It comprises a Python application designed to manage auctions.

 ### Description